 [su_button url=”https://www.amazon.com/HP-G8X92AA-Prime-Graphing-Calculator/dp/B00OX59OYG?tag=seasaltandpepper-20″ target=”blank” background=”#FF8964″ size=”6″ center=”yes” icon=”icon: share-square-o” rel=”nofollow”]Check Price On Amazon[/su_button]

 9. Casio FX-CG10 PRIZM Color Graphing Calculator

-This graphing calculator is compliant with the requirements for ACT and SAT examinations so you have no need to be concerned that you may not be allowed to use it in these cases.
+This graphing calculator is compliant with the requirements for the ACT and SAT examinations so you have no need to worry that you may not be allowed to use it in these cases.
 At first, you might have to spend some time learning how to navigate the many features of this graphing calculator but once you get the hang of it, you will do well with it.

 - High definition, full-color display (more than 65,000 vivid colors) and a generous 3.7-inch LCD screen;